cocodedk/codesacan/README.md

   - `classes_with_no_methods` - List classes without any methods
   - `classes_with_most_methods` - List classes with the most methods
   - `function_call_arguments` - List arguments used in calls to a specific function
+  - `repetitive_constants` - Find constants with identical values used in multiple places

 ### Running the MCP Server
 Use the provided shell script to launch the server (ensure your virtual environment is activated and Neo4j is running):